asirkacar/GreenObjectTrackingDraw/README.md

 # GreenObjectTrackingDraw
-Yeşil nesneyi yakalama ve ekranda çizim yaptırma.(Capture the green object and draw it on the screen.)
+Yeşil nesneyi yakalama ve ekranda çizim yaptırma.(Capturing the green object and drawing on the screen.)